KeeeeChen/Pathway_Similarity_Network/README.md

 <img src="web_demo.png" width="900">

-The visualization system is based on:
+The source code of the visualization system is available at:

 🔗 https://github.com/tfu04/daviz-pathway-similarity-visualization-network